Calculating Child Support Under California Guidelines

 • business income (gross receipts minus operating expenses) and income from rental properties

-• investment income, such as dividends, interest, and annuities
+• investment income, such as interest and dividends

-• certain benefits, including workers' compensation, disability, social security, and unemployment insurance
+• certain benefits, including workers' compensation, disability, Social Security, unemployment insurance, and veterans' benefits that aren't based on need

 • spousal support received from a previous marriage to another person (but not child support received for children from a different relationship), and